damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 This starts the block of the commands that will be run before each job in our config.

-This section ensures that our package repository listings are up to date and installs packages we'll be using later on: namely wget, tar, unzip, and some packages that are necessary to allow 64-bit machines to run Android's 32-bit tools.
+These commands ensure that our package repository listings are up to date, and it installs packages we'll be using later on, namely: wget, tar, unzip, and some packages that are necessary to allow 64-bit machines to run Android's 32-bit tools.

 ```yml
   - wget --quiet --output-document=android-sdk.tgz https://dl.google.com/android/android-sdk_r${ANDROID_SDK_TOOLS}-linux.tgz